 365. Political Parties and Elections.
 (3 hours) A study of the political party system, party organizations, the nomination process, political campaigns, elections, and voting behavior.
 Even Falls

 375. Tutorial Topics.
 (3 hours) The study of a special topic in Political Science using a one-on-one tutorial method of instruction adapted from humanities courses at Oxford University and Cambridge University.
 Please check with department for a list of current offerings.
-Prerequisite: one course in Political Science and permission of the instructor.
-On demand
+Prerequisites: one course in Political Science and permission of the instructor.
+As needed

 400. Classical Political Theory.
 (3 hours) An analysis of classical and medieval political theory, focusing on issues such as nature, law, and reason.
 Major theorists are covered: Plato, Aristotle, Augustine, and Aquinas.
 Even Falls

 402. Modern Political Theory.
 (3 hours) An analysis of political theory from the Renaissance to the present.
 Major theorists are covered: Hobbes, Locke, Hegel, Rawls, and others.
 Odd Springs

 403. American Foreign Policy.
 (3 hours) This course examines American foreign policy and the foreign policy process, placing special emphasis on current issues and problems.
 Even Falls

 407. International Law and Organization.
 (3 hours) A study of laws among nation-states, with emphasis on rights and duties, territories, diplomacy, settlement of disputes, armed conflicts, and the United Nations system.
 Even Springs 409.
 Kentucky Government.
 (3 hours) A study of political behavior and institutions of Kentucky at all levels.
 Odd Falls

 415. American Political Thought.
 (3 hours) A study of major American political thinkers, and the influence of their ideas on American politics and government, from colonial times to the present.
 Odd Falls